 Add in peppermint extract a little at a time, pulse, sample and adjust until it's to your liking.
-I liked 1/4 tsp.
+I liked 1/4 tsp (as original recipe is written).
 Then stir in chocolate chips.

 Evenly distribute the batter into the muffin tin and smooth the tops with a spoon or your finger.

 Bake for 21-26 minutes or until the tops are dry and the edges start to pull away from the sides.
 I found mine took about 25.